yorchpave/Intelligent-Systems/8-puzzle-problem/README.md

 # 8-puzzle

-Implemented BFS to solve the n-puzzle problemThe script prints the results to output.txt
+Implemented BFS to solve the n-puzzle problem.
+The script prints the results to output.txt

 ### Instructions to execute
 ```